SatStacker-app/satstacker-docs/docs/smart-timing.md

 Most recurring Bitcoin purchases fire at the same time every week or month, regardless of where price sits.
 Over years that's fine, the dollar-cost-averaging principle smooths things out.
 But within any individual purchase, the user has no protection against buying at a local high.

 If a user's weekly buy fires on Monday at 9am, they pay Monday's 9am price.
-If Bitcoin happens to be 4% above its weekly average at that moment, the user paid 4% too much that week.
-Over a year of weekly purchases, those small inefficiencies compound.
+If Bitcoin happens to be 4% above its weekly average at that moment, the user paid more than they would have at the weekly average.

 Smart Timing replaces that single-shot purchase with a sequence of smaller buys ("tranches") spread across the user's purchase window, with each tranche timed to fire on a price dip rather than at an arbitrary moment.